Banner-Z/Banner-Z.github.io/_pages/about.md

 At present, I am working as a research intern at [Zhipu AI](https://www.zhipuai.cn) under the mentorship of [Cunxiang Wang](https://wangcunxiang.github.io).

-I was a research intern at [miHoYo](https://www.mihoyo.com/) as a part of **INVERSE ENTROPY AI Group**, focusing on AI-driven UGC games under the mentorship of [Ryuichi Takanobu](https://truthless11.github.io/).
+I was a research intern at [miHoYo](https://www.mihoyo.com/) as a part of INVERSE ENTROPY AI Group, focusing on AI-driven UGC games under the mentorship of [Ryuichi Takanobu](https://truthless11.github.io/).
 Before this, I worked as an intern at [Baidu Ernie Bot](https://yiyan.baidu.com/), focusing primarily on dialog evaluation and correction under the mentorship of [Jun Xu](https://scholar.google.com/citations?hl=zh-CN&user=uGy95bgAAAAJ).

 🤔 My major research interests are about **post training** and **reward modeling**.